ltonetwork/documentation/02-identity/index.md

 You may use this specification under the [Creative Commons Attribution 4.0 International Public License](https://raw.githubusercontent.com/legalthings/livecontracts-specifications/master/LICENSE).

+## Registration

+The first event on the event chain MUST be an identity.
+This event enables the user or organization to add subsequent events on the chain.
+This is the initiator of the chain.

+This initial identity can start adding other identities on the chain.
+If it knows the public key(s) of, it can simply add them and notify the user about this new chain.
+If the public key is unknown a new key pair may be generated.

 ## Identity

 ### $schema

 The Live Contracts Identity [JSON schema](http://json-schema.org) URI that describes the JSON structure of the identity.
-To point to this version of the specification use `"$schema": "http://specs.livecontracts.io/draft-01/05-identity/schema.json#"`.
+To point to this version of the specification use `"$schema": "http://specs.livecontracts.io/draft-01/02-identity/schema.json#"`.

 ### id